redhat-developer/devconsole-git/minishift/README.md

 ## Running Git Service on Minishift

-These instructions will help you run toolchain operator using MiniShift.
+These instructions will help you run the service using MiniShift.

 ### Prerequisites